JuliaReinforcementLearning/GridWorlds.jl/README.md

 #### Representation of a grid-world

-A grid-world environment struct contains within it an instance of `GridWorldBase`, which represents the grid-world.
-An instance of `GridWorldBase` contains a 3-D boolean array (`BitArray{3}`) of size `(num_objects, height, width)`.
-Each tile of the grid can have multiple objects in it, as indicated by a multi-hot encoding along the first dimension of the `BitArray{3}`.
+A grid-world environment instance (often named `env`) contains within it an instance of `GridWorldBase` (often named `world`), which represents the grid-world.
+A `world` contains a 3-D boolean array (`BitArray{3}`) (often named `grid`) of size `(num_objects, height, width)`.
+Each tile of the `grid` can have multiple objects in it, indicated by a multi-hot encoding along the first dimension of the `grid`.
+The objects in the `world` do not contain any fields.
+Any related information for such objects that is needed is cached separately as fields of `env`.

+`env` contains fields called `world` and `agent` (along with some other fields).
+The point here is to note that an `agent` is stored separately as a field in `env` instead of an object contained in `world`.
+You __can__ create a custom field-less agent object and store it in the `world` if you want, but we usually store it as a field in the `env`, since an `agent` often has other information that need caching.

 #### Customizing an existing environment

 The behaviour of environments is easily customizable.
+Here are some of the things that one may typically want to customize:

+1. Keyword arguments allow for enough flexibility in most environments.
+For example, most environments allow creation of rectangular worlds.
+1. You can set the navigation style trait (for environments where it makes sense) by `GridWorlds.get_navigation_style(::Type{<:SomeEnv}) = GridWorlds.DIRECTED_NAVIGATION` or `GridWorlds.get_navigation_style(::Type{<:SomeEnv}) = GridWorlds.UNDIRECTED_NAVIGATION`.
+1. You can override specific `ReinforcementLearningBase` methods for customization.
 For example, the default implementation of the `ReinforcementLearingBase.reset!` method for an environment is appropriately randomized (like the goal position and agent start position in `EmptyRoom`).
-In case you need some custom behaviour, you can do so by simply override the `ReinforcementLearningBase.reset!` method, and reusing the rest of the behaviour (like what happens upon taking some action) off the shelf.
+In case you need some custom behaviour, you can do so by simply overriding the `ReinforcementLearningBase.reset!` method, and reusing the rest of the behaviour (like what happens upon taking some action) as it is.
+You may also want to customize the `ReinforcementLearningBase.state` method to return the entire grid, or only the agent's view, or anything else you wish.
+See [RLBase API defaults](https://github.com/JuliaReinforcementLearning/GridWorlds.jl/blob/2e8975c85ce3534c2151121a0791be1ec53a8d31/src/abstract_grid_world.jl#L64) in `abstract_grid_world.jl` for examples.

 #### Rendering